Indonesian Timed Text Style Guide

 - Do not use ellipses or hyphens when a sentence is split between two continuous subtitles.

-- Use an ellipsis to indicate a pause or an abrupt interruption.
-In the case of a pause, if the sentence continues in the next subtitles, do not use an ellipsis at the beginning of the second subtitle.
+- Use an ellipsis to indicate a pause (2 seconds or more) or an abrupt interruption.
+In the case of a pause (2 seconds or more), if the sentence continues in the next subtitles, do not use an ellipsis at the beginning of the second subtitle.

 - Use ellipsis without a space to indicate that a subtitle is starting mid-sentence.